Intrinsic spin accumulation in the magnetic spin Hall effect: Derivation

 \section{Derivation}

 In this section, we sketch the derivation of the intrinsic contribution to the SAC, which is allowed only when the time-reversal symmetry is broken.
-See details for App.~\ref{app:spin_current}.
-We begin with the spin--charge-current correlation function, \begin{widetext}
+See details for Appendix~\ref{app:spin_current}.
+We begin with the spin--charge-current correlation function,

 which describes the linear response of spin to a vector potential, $\langle \Delta \hat{s}_{a} \rangle(\Omega, \bm{Q}) = \chi_{\hat{s}_{a} \hat{J}^{j}}^{\mathrm{R}}(\Omega, \bm{Q}) A_{j}(\Omega, \bm{Q})$.
 Here, $q$ is the electron charge, $d$ is the spatial dimension, $\eta \rightarrow +0$ is the convergence factor, $\bm{k}_{\pm} = \bm{k} \pm \bm{Q}/2$, and $f(\epsilon) = [e^{(\epsilon - \mu)/T} + 1]^{-1}$ is the Fermi distribution function. $\hat{s}_{a}$ and $\hat{v}^{j}(\bm{k}; \bm{Q}) = [\hat{v}^{j}(\bm{k}_{+}) + \hat{v}^{j}(\bm{k}_{-})] / 2$ are the spin and velocity operators, respectively.
 Since we are interested in the response to an electric field gradient, we expand $\alpha_{\hat{s}_{a} \hat{J}^{j}}^{\mathrm{R}}(\Omega, \bm{Q})$ up to the first order with respect to $\bm{Q}$.